dannydaley/Portfolio-handlebars.js-/database.md

 --------------------------------------------------------------------
                             JSON DATABASE

 The original storage solution for blog posts.
 I preferred this model over an XML solution as I preferred the readability.
-The solution became redundant as I moved things over to the SQL database, as I needed a storage solution that was more dynamic than a static data structure.
+Whereas this solution became redundant with the implementation of the SQL database, it is now referenced on initialization of the SQL database to avoid hardcoded values in the local files.
+This file is rewritten when posts are created and deleted in the SQL database so that the held data stays upto date and relevant.

 FILE: "posts.json"